stormasm/spanish/books/mallea/Readme.md

 #### page 30

+- antes que el trato cotidiano con el
+- before the daily dealings with the
 - cualquiera diria que un alma asi estaba destinada a ser querida
 - Anyone would say that such a soul was destined to be loved.